Diana-Gu/NGS-Variant-Calling-Workflow/README.md

 ### 4. Variant Annotation

-Detected variants were functionally annotated using **SnpEff**, which provides information about the potential biological impact of each variant.
+Detected variants were functionally annotated using **SnpEff**, which predicts the biological impact of genetic variants.

 Annotated effects include:

 - Missense mutations
 - Nonsense mutations
 - Silent mutations
-- Variants in regulatory regions (UTRs)
+- Variants located in regulatory regions (UTRs)
 - Intronic variants

-The transition/transversion ratio observed is consistent with expected biological ranges.
+The observed transition/transversion ratio is consistent with expected biological ranges.

 ---